Why should conservation be of any concern or interest to you?

-Conservation should be of your concern for a simple reason: if you want African wilderness to survive and be there for your next safari, and certainly for the safari your children will want to enjoy, you better think about it.
+Conservation should be of your concern for a simple reason: if you want the African wilderness to survive and be there for your next safari, and certainly for the safari your children will want to enjoy, you better think about it.
 And do something about it.

 Chose us for your safari and you will protect African wilderness, wildlife, and the Maasai culture.

-In Campi ya Kanzi you will not find a better choice of responsible tourism in Africa.
-The lodge founding principle is to prove to the Maasai landlords that wilderness with thriving wildlife is worth protecting, because if pays economic dividends.
+The lodge’s founding principle is to prove to the Maasai landlords that wilderness with thriving wildlife is worth protecting because it pays economic dividends.

-Tourism is a mean to and end: making sure that the Maasai wilderness, cultural and wildlife heritages are protected, for generations to come.
+Tourism is a means to an end: making sure that the Maasai wilderness, cultural, and wildlife heritage are protected, for generations to come.

 The funds are earmarked for Wildlife Pays, a compensation program where all losses caused by wildlife to the Maasai livestock are reimbursed to the community if predators are not killed.

 As a result, this is the only place in Africa where the lion population is not only thriving but increasing significantly.

 The Trust funds:

-- Wildlife Pays: livestock killed by predators is compensated to the Maasai landlords, through the conservation fee charged to Campi ya Kanzi visitors;
+- Wildlife Pays: livestock killed by predators is compensated to the Maasai landlords, through the conservation fee charged to Chyulu Wilderness Camp;

 - The employment of game scouts to make sure there is no poaching, no water diversion, no bush fires, and no illegal cutting of woods;